HealGaren/launchkey-mini-mk3-app-by-bolt/README.md

+> **Note**: This entire repository, including all source code and this README, was generated through AI pair programming with [bolt.new](https://bolt.new).

 # MIDI Controller Interface

 A sophisticated MIDI controller interface built with React and TypeScript, developed entirely through AI pair programming with Bolt.new at [bolt.new](https://bolt.new).
 This project serves as a demonstration of AI-assisted development capabilities and modern web technologies.